Chart Color Schemes

 Infrastructure

-Pelican Waters has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Pelican Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 34 projects likely to impact the area.
-Key projects include Aura Home + Life, Palm Lake Resort Pelican Waters, Caloundra TAFE Centre of Excellence, and Aura Parklands & Lagoon.
+AreaSearch identified 34 projects likely impacting the region.
+Notable ones include Aura Home + Life, Aura Parklands & Lagoon, Palm Lake Resort Pelican Waters, and Caloundra TAFE Centre of Excellence.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.